X-Stop the Pain

 For those with lumbar spinal stenosis, leaning forward on a shopping cart or sitting down may relieve your back pain temporarily, but a new option in spine surgery may provide long-term relief.

 Each year, more than 1 million Americans are diagnosed with lumbar spinal stenosis—narrowing of the spinal canal, which compresses nerves of the lower back and causes pain and numbness radiating into the legs.
-While degeneration of the spine is more common as we age, no one should have to suffer with chronic back pain.
+While degeneration of the spine is more common as we age, no one should have to suffer from chronic back pain.

-The X-STOP, minimally invasive procedure uses a small incision in the skin to insert an implant made from a titanium alloy.
+The X-STOP, a minimally invasive procedure uses a small incision in the skin to insert an implant made from a titanium alloy.
 The implant is designed to open the space between spinous processes—the bumps down your back—to relieve pressure on the nerve, easing back pain.
 Available on an outpatient basis, the X-STOP procedure is reversible because no bone or soft tissue removal is required.
 The procedure takes about an hour to complete, is associated with a low rate of complications, and requires only local anesthesia and one night’s stay in the hospital.
-Patients can resume regular activities in six weeks, where recovery from a laminectomy can be eight weeks or more.
+Patients can resume regular activities in six weeks, whereas recovery from a laminectomy can be eight weeks or more.

 Watch Your Back

 Staying in good physical condition is one way to avoid back pain.
 Here are some tips for a strong, healthy back: